 15 May - 1 June

 You must register for courses in your 1st semester (block 1 and 2).
 Registration takes place by using the self service system on KUnet (requires login).
-It is absolutely vital that you register for courses during this period, or you may end up without a place on the courses you are planning to take in your first semester.
+It is very important that you register for courses during this period, or you may end up without a place on the courses you are planning to take in your first semester.
 Registration is compulsory for all types of courses (even those that are compulsory in your programme).
-We will of course extend the deadline for students who are enrolled later than 1 June.
+If you are enrolled after 1 June, you will receive information directly on how to register for courses.

 Arrival in Copenhagen